 When you need help or support

 We know that at some point most of us will face some major difficulty in our home lives, which may have a real impact on our children.
 Our job is to ensure that children are able to come to school happily and get the best of their time at school.
 We can offer support in a number of ways, either in school through our FLO, or through the Children’s Centre, which is based at Briary.

 Each class teacher has a responsibility for the general welfare of each child in his or her class.
 Children are encouraged to share any concerns or worries they have with their teacher, or with any other adult in school.
 Of course, there may be times when we remain unaware of a difficulty, so if you suspect something is not right, please do get in touch with your child’s teacher straight away.
 Equally, we will always let you know if we have concerns.

 The School has a Designated Safeguarding Lead, Mrs Symons, as well as Mr McDonagh, Mrs Grange and Mrs Murrell.
 On occasions teachers may ask Mrs Symons to be involved, or you may wish to speak directly to her regarding any concerns.
-A copy of the school’s Safeguarding Policy is available here.
+A copy of the school’s Child Protection Policy is available here.